Police respond to shooting calls at Cube Ultra Lounge, O Face Bar

 Officers located evidence in the entryway of the bar and locked down the scene, closing the bar, police said.
 Medics assessed the victim’s wounds, but he did not need to go to the hospital.

-The shooting comes a month after the Council Bluffs City Council voted to deny renewing the bar's liquor license.
-The Cube is able to continue operating pending an appeals hearing before the Iowa Alcoholic Beverages Division.
+The shooting comes a month after the Council Bluffs City Council voted to deny renewing the bar’s liquor license in large part because of the number of police calls to the location in recent years.
+The Cube is able to continue operating pending an appeal hearing before the Iowa Alcoholic Beverages Division.

 When officers arrived they rendered aid until the Council Bluffs Fire Department arrived and took the victim, a man, to a local hospital.
 His condition is unknown at this time, police said in a second release.